appxdevs/appxdevs.github.io/replit.md

   - Added production start script for deployment
   - Configured deployment for autoscale with build and start commands
   - Verified all navigation routes work correctly (no 404 errors)
+- **September 28, 2025**: Optimized configuration for perfect Replit deployment
+  - Fixed base path in vite.config.ts from GitHub Pages path to root "/"
+  - Eliminated React Router v7 warnings by adding future flags
+  - Verified all assets and images load correctly
+  - Confirmed all navigation links work without 404 errors
+  - Optimized console output (no warnings or errors)

 ## Project Architecture
 - **Frontend**: React 18.3.1 + TypeScript + Vite